-- Recovered $12 million of building materials in the DC metro region, keeping tons of materials from going to landfills or being burned in incinerators.
+Recovered an estimated $47 million of building materials in the DC metro region, keeping tons of materials from going to landfills or being burned in incinerators.

-- Provided materials for 20,000 homeowners, small businesses, non-profits, artisans, and historic restoration projects.
+Supplied materials for 20,000 homeowners, small businesses, nonprofits, artisans, and historic restoration projects.

-- Partnered with over 100 community organizations, housing non-profits, schools, gardens, theatres, Eagle Scout projects, faith-based groups, and volunteers that fix up homes for the elderly.
+Partnered with hundreds of community organizations, housing nonprofits, schools, gardens, theatres, Eagle Scout projects, faith-based groups, and volunteers.

 Community Forklift has created a lot of green jobs and economic activity.